 Dress for Health and Safety

 Sunscreen (SPF 15 or higher) is highly recommended, as is a hat to shade your head and eyes.
-Sun glasses and eye-drops will protect your eyes from both the sun and the havoc that the wind can play on them, and lip balm is recommended for the same reason.
+Sunglasses and eye drops will protect your eyes from both the sun and the havoc that the wind can play on them, and lip balm is recommended for the same reason.

-It goes without saying that you need a good raincoat and waterproof boots if you travel during the rainy season?
+Does it go without saying that you need a good raincoat and waterproof boots if you travel during the rainy season?

 It might feel like overkill, but bring along malaria tablets, iodine tablets (to purify drinking water), anti-diarrheal medication, motion sickness medication, and rehydration salts.
 If you do get sick, you’ll be glad you did!
-You will also want hand sanitizer, individual tissue packets (for toilet paper) and a re-fillable water bottle.
+You will also want hand sanitizer, individual tissue packets (for toilet paper), and a refillable water bottle.

 While many parts of Africa are safe, you do need to take some precautions when you’re planning your safari.
 Travel medical insurance is invaluable.
 If you’re paying thousands of dollars to fly overseas, it’s worth the extra cash for peace of mind.
 And, speaking of safety: When you’re traveling, keep your valuables out of sight.
-Dress neutrally, don’t flash cash and leave the jewellery at home.
+Dress neutrally, don’t flash cash and leave the jewelry at home.
 Keep your purse or bags close, and stash important travel documents in a money belt rather than in your bag or your pocket.

 Don’t walk anywhere alone at night.
 If you need to get up to use the restroom, bring a flashlight and check the room for critters.
 Keep your door or tent flap closed.
 You don’t want a snake surprising you while you’re indisposed and listen to your guide when you’re on safari.
 You hired him for a reason, and he knows what is and isn’t safe.